streamlit/streamlit/docs/tutorial/create_a_data_explorer_app.md

-# Tutorial: Create your first interactive app
+# Tutorial: Create a data explorer app

 If you've made it this far, chances are you've [installed Streamlit](https://streamlit.io/docs/#install-streamlit) and